magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-middle-way-within.md

 The Buddha established morality, concentration and wisdom as the path to peace, the way to enlightenment.
 But in truth these things are not the essence of Buddhism.
 They are merely the path.
-The Buddha called them which means ‘path’.
+The Buddha called them *magga,* which means ‘path’.
 The essence of Buddhism is peace, and that peace arises from truly knowing the nature of all things.
 If we investigate closely, we can see that peace is neither happiness nor unhappiness.
 Neither of these is the truth.

 The human mind, the mind which the Buddha exhorted us to know and investigate, is something we can only know by its activity.
 The true